kidd1492/expert_in_a_box/README.md

 ---

 ## **Overview**
-**Expert‑in‑a‑Box** is a fully local, privacy‑preserving RAG platform built for developers who value transparency, control, and extensibility.
+**Expert‑in‑a‑Box** is a fully local, privacy‑preserving RAG.
 It combines a clean Python RAG engine with a three‑panel Flask web interface that allows users to:

 - Ingest documents
 - Retrieve relevant chunks